-The Town of Palm Shores, Florida (the "Town"), was incorporated and organized by a special act of the Florida legislator in 1959 as a municipality with a Mayor and a fourmember Council.
+The Town was incorporated and organized by a special act of the Florida legislator in 1959 as a municipality with a Mayor and a four-member Council.
 Both the Mayor and Council are elected by the registered voters of the Town.
 The Council elects a Vice-Mayor from among its members annually.
 The Town provides a wide range of services as directed by the Town Charter, including general government, inspections, planning and zoning, and other related general and administrative services for its approximately 922 residents.

-In evaluating the Town as a reporting entity, management has addressed all potential component units that may or may not fall within the Town's oversight and control, and thus, be included in the Town's financial statements.
-The component unit represents the entity for which Town of Palm Shores is financially accountable.
-The Community Redevelopment Fund is a blended component unit disclosed together within the Town's financial statements in accordance with GASB Statement No. 61.
-A blended component unit, although legally separate entity, is, in substance, part of the government's operations and, therefore, data from this unit may be combined with data of the primary government.
+In evaluating the Town as a reporting entity, management has addressed all potential component units that may, or may not fall within the Town's oversight and control, and thus, be included in the Town's financial statements.
+The component unit represents the entity for which the Town of Palm Shores is financially accountable.
+The Community Redevelopment Agency is a blended component unit disclosed together within the Town's financial statements in accordance with GASB Statement No. 61.
+The Community Redevelopment Agency, (the "CRA") was organized under Section 163 of the Florida Statutes and formally came into existence during the fiscal year ending September 30, 2004.
+A blended component unit, although legally a separate entity, is, in substance, part of the government's operations and, therefore, data from this unit may be combined with data of the primary government.